 Energy cooperation, especially in the sectors of electricity and natural gas, has always been at the forefront of regional cooperation and integration in S.E.
 Europe.
 The Athens process which inaugurated the Energy Community operated as an incubator for regional collaboration that facilitated the eventual accession of the Eastern Balkans in the EU.
 Energy projects of regional and international significance are considered throughout the BSEC region as a means of furthering market integration and liberalization while supporting local communities from a developmental perspective.
 Scope of this group will be to pinpoint, analyze and assess the most important energy challenges affecting the BSEC area with a view of promoting cooperative bilateral, intra-regional and inter-regional solutions to jointly overcome those challenges.
 The working group will focus each year on a major topic of interest that will eventually cover the entire energy policy spectrum.

-The digital revolution is bringing about changes in modes of production and patterns of consumption, risks as well as opportunities, and chances for inclusion as well as exclusion.
-As digital economy looks like a double-edged sword, this session addresses issues across local, national and global contexts, centered on the competitiveness, the role of public policies, the digitalization in business models transformation and the prospects for innovation from a regional perspective.
+After steam power, electricity and IT, the fourth industrial revolution will again fundamentally alter the way we live, work and relate to each other.
+Digitalisation brings about changes in production methods and shifts patterns of consumption.
+It presents risks as well as opportunities, and offers chances for inclusion as well as exclusion.
+This double-edged sword is addressed in this session on the digital economy and innovation.
+Local, national and global contexts, competitiveness, public policies, transformation of business models, transformation and prospects for innovation from a regional perspective.
 Optimization is a process, not an end state.
 Collecting information, tracking trends, testing new rules and staying competitive in the continuously changing digital economy are key to holistic approach and effective management.

 It is widely accepted that women’s' professional and personal development, often requires to bypass the confrontation of gender inequalities and the social invocation in remaining stuck in the family.
 To this extent, the way towards the equilibrium “Women in Leadership” becoming a difficult equation, undertaken to be developed by a team of esteemed female personalities.
 Scope of this session is to outlining the actual status, the perspectives, the goals and the necessary steps towards to increasing the leading roles and positions of women in the Balkans and Black Sea region.